RaeannTaiYuXuan/FEDASSG2/README.md

 **DIFFERENT BROWSWER AND SCREEN SIZE**

-1. We normally use max-width (600px,1024px and 1280px).
+1. We normally use max-width (600px,1024px).
 We targeted the most used device which is mobile,laptop and desktop.
 2. For our website, every page looks rather pleasing and comfortable even if it is in a small screen of max width 600px. for 600px, the width and height must be lessen by quite alot according to the amount of content that it is in the page

-3. For 1024px and 1280px it is quite challenging as it might actually interfere with the 600px and make the whole website alignemnt go everywhere but its managable to an extend where we need to make the height and width slightly smaller or larger so there is alot of trial and error
+3. For 1024px, it is quite challenging as it might actually interfere with the 600px and make the whole website alignemnt go everywhere but its managable to an extend where we need to make the height and width slightly smaller or larger so there is alot of trial and error

 4. For browser, i actually tried on bing and google and i would say that both website looks the same in both browser but i would prefer to use bing because it is easier to see the responsiveness of the website while google is abit hard because when u inspect, sometime they will not let you see the error. (will test of FIREWALL)